 #Why does my Skyworth TV turn on by itself at night?

 HDMI-CEC is the most likely cause.
-A game console entering rest mode or a soundbar powering down can send a wake signal through the HDMI cable.
-Check your HDMI-CEC settings and disable the feature to test.
-A misconfigured “power on timer” set to an overnight hour could also be responsible.
+A game console entering rest mode or a soundbar powering down can send a wake signal through the HDMI cable to your Skyworth TV without any interaction from you.
+Check your HDMI-CEC settings first and disable the feature for two to three days to confirm.
+A misconfigured “power on timer” set to an overnight hour is the second most common culprit, so verify your timer settings under Device Preferences as well.

 #How do I access HDMI-CEC settings on a Skyworth TV?